Sush1090/ThermoCycleGlides.jl/docs/src/examples.md

 julia> COP(hp,sol_hp)
 -3.735868783526992
 ```
-*Note:* `COP` is [Coeffecient of Performance](https://en.wikipedia.org/wiki/Coefficient_of_performance) of the Heat Pump, it is negetive as we see change of enthalpy of the working fluid which is negetive in the condensor.
+*Note:* `COP` is [Coefficient of Performance](https://en.wikipedia.org/wiki/Coefficient_of_performance) of the Heat Pump, it is negative as we see change of enthalpy of the working fluid which is negative in the condenser.

-To plot do the following;
+To plot do the following:

 ```julia
 plot_cycle(hp,sol_hp,N=300)